SergioAndres2023/API-Hairs/README.md

 # 📋 Pre requirements
 1 - In order to start the project first make a clone:

-git clone (...)
+> git clone (...)

 2 - Once the project is cloned, you must install the necessary modules with npm:

-npm install
+> npm install

 3 - You should rename the "config-example.json" file to "config.json"

-Then edit the "development" fields with your "name", "password", "db name" and "secret word".
+> Then edit the "development" fields with your "name", "password", "db name" and "secret word".

 4 - Create Database

-db = mongoose.connect('mongodb://localhost/hairsDB')
+> db = mongoose.connect('mongodb://localhost/hairsDB')

 5 - Database Migration

-sequelize db:migrate
+> sequelize db:migrate

 6 - Running the Seeder

-sequelize db:seed:all
+> sequelize db:seed:all

 7 - The project is ready to start

-npm start
+> npm start

-# 📷 Mongo Diagram
+# 📷 Preview
+### MongoDB Diagram
 ![image](https://github.com/SergioAndres2023/API-Hairs/assets/123268218/d0d32d21-94c0-4dc1-a447-d705cd98f000)